AshLCorse/07-26-2023-calculator-from-blankpage/README.md

 //

 Results: I followed along with a youtube tutorial from GreatStack, the code makes sense to me and meets my MVP.

+Next step: do some online courses for JS, then try to recreate this code.